 Preparing Your Family For the Porn Invasion

 It’s not a matter of “if”.
 The question of the hour is actually this: when will porn invade your home?
-So how safe is your iPhone or iPad from your children?
-Porn first invades our childrens’ lives by accidental exposure, research tells us.
+So, how safe is your iPhone or iPad from your children?
+Kids most commonly experience accidental exposure to porn first , research tells us.

 Why should we be so concerned about accidental viewing of porn, though?